What are the Biblical cornerstones for The Crucible Project?

 The weekend has some physically challenging parts to stretch you into new capacities and perspectives.
-It is not a boot camp or a health and fitness retreat.
-Safety protocols are always followed and accommodations are available so that almost everyone at every physical level can experience the full weekend.
+It is not a boot camp or health and fitness retreat.
+Safety protocols are always followed and accommodations are available so that individuals at almost every physical level can experience the full weekend.
 We also ask you to take responsibility for your safety and encourage your communication with staff on the retreat regarding your physical wellbeing.
 You can choose to pass on any activity.

 All participation is voluntary.
 You are free to decide for yourself what is best, whether to pass on any process or exercise, or leave if you desire.
 Since the weekend is designed to be challenging, you may experience times when you would rather be somewhere else — just like in life, your job, your relationships and other responsibilities.
 A key to any growth is not running away but pushing through the limits, fears or truths you may have been avoiding.
-The men and women who persevere are glad they did.
+The participants who persevere are glad they did.